-IF YOUR parents divorce, it can seem like the end of the world, a catastrophe that generates enough misery to last forever.
-It often triggers a wave of shame, anger, anxiety, fear of abandonment, guilt, depression, and profound loss—even a desire for revenge.
+THE divorce of one’s parents can seem like the end of the world, a catastrophe that generates enough misery to last forever.
+It often triggers an onslaught of feelings of shame, anger, anxiety, fear of abandonment, guilt, depression, and profound loss—even a desire for revenge.

-If your parents have recently split up, you might be experiencing similar feelings, and no wonder, for our Creator meant for children to be raised by both a father and a mother.
-(Ephesians 6:1-3) Now you have been deprived of the daily presence of a parent, one you may have deeply loved.
-“I really looked up to my father and wanted to be with him,” says Daniel, whose parents split up when he was seven.
+If your parents have recently split up, you too might be experiencing such feelings.
+After all, our Creator meant for you to be raised by both a father and a mother.
+(Ephesians 6:1-3) Yet, now you have been deprived of the daily presence of a parent you love.
+“I really looked up to my father and wanted to be with him,” laments Paul, whose folks split up when he was seven.
 “But Mom got custody of us.”

 Why Parents Break Up

-Often, a split-up comes as a surprise to the children because parents have kept their problems well hidden.
-“I was in shock,” says Rachel, who was 15 when her parents divorced.
-“I always thought that they were in love.”
-Even when parents do squabble, it may still come as a blow when they actually split up!
+Often parents have kept their problems well hidden.
+“I don’t remember my folks fighting,” says Lynn, whose parents divorced when she was a child.
+“I thought they got along.”
+And even when parents do squabble, it may still come as a shock when they actually split up!

-In many cases the split-up occurs because one parent is guilty of sexual misconduct.
-Under those circumstances, God does permit the innocent mate to obtain a divorce and be free to marry again.
+In many cases, the split-up occurs because one parent is guilty of sexual misconduct.
+God does permit the innocent mate to obtain a divorce.
 (Matthew 19:9) In other cases, “wrath and screaming and abusive speech” have erupted into violence, causing one parent to fear for his or her physical well-being and that of the children.—Ephesians 4:31.

-Admittedly, some couples split up for less compelling reasons.
-Rather than work out their problems, some selfishly divorce because they claim they are “unhappy” or “no longer in love.”
-This is displeasing to God, who “has hated a divorcing” of that kind.
-(Malachi 2:16) Jesus implied that some families might be disrupted when one mate becomes a Christian.—Matthew 10:34-36.
+Some divorces, admittedly, are obtained on flimsy grounds.
+Rather than work out their problems, some selfishly divorce because they claim they are ‘unhappy’ or ‘no longer in love.’
+This is displeasing to God, who “has hated a divorcing.”
+(Malachi 2:16) Jesus also indicated that some would break up their marriages because their mates became Christians.—Matthew 10:34-36.

 Whatever the case, the fact that your parents may have chosen to be silent or to give you only vague answers to your questions regarding the divorce does not mean they do not love you.* Wrapped up in their own hurt, your parents may simply find it hard to talk about the divorce.
 (Proverbs 24:10) They may also find it awkward and embarrassing to admit to their mutual failures.